British Airways is to continue to operate an extremely limited schedule until July 2020 at the earliest.

 A return to near-normal schedules is likely to be very gradual.
 BA has the ability to cancel flights up to the end of October 2020, without risk of forfeiting airport slots.

 It does also depend on how the fall in demand for travel is compensated by the withdrawal of competitors from the market.
-Norwegian’s plan to resume flights at Gatwick in May seems “optimistic” at best.
+Norwegian, should it clear many hurdles to secure a financial restructuring, does not plan to restart long-haul flights at Gatwick until summer 2021.